Home Medicinal Chemistry Vitamins B Vitamins

 Functions of Vitamin B6

-Vitamin B6 is one of the water-soluble B vitamins that contain six vitamers such as pyridoxal, pyridoxine, pyridoxal, pyridoxamine, and their respective 5’-phosphate esters.
-Pyridoxal 5’ phosphate (PLP) and pyridoxamine 5’ phosphate (PMP) are the two active forms of vitamin B6.
+Vitamin B6 is one of the water-soluble B vitamins that contain six vitamers such as pyridoxal, pyridoxine, pyridoxamine, and their respective 5’-phosphate esters.
+However, pyridoxal 5’ phosphate (PLP) and pyridoxamine 5’ phosphate (PMP) are the two active forms of vitamin B6.

 Like other B vitamins, it also helps our body to carry out various biological functions.
-The main functions may include,
+The main functions of this B vitamin include,

-• It helps to make antibodies that are needed to fight various viruses, infections, and diseases.
+• This B vitamin helps to make antibodies that generally fight against various viruses, infections, and diseases.

-• Vitamin B6 helps to maintain normal nerve function.
+• Vitamin B6 also helps to maintain normal nerve function.

-• It helps to make hemoglobin that carries oxygen in the red blood cells to the tissues.
+• This form of B vitamins helps to make hemoglobin that carries oxygen in the red blood cells to the tissues.

-• It helps to break down proteins that we eat from various food sources.
+• Various forms of vitamin B6 play an important role in breaking down proteins that we eat from various food sources.

 • Vitamin B6 keeps your blood sugar or glucose levels normal.